jesnor/SSynth/README.md

 # SSynth
-Experimental additive software synthesizer using FFT with Swing GUI
+Experimental additive software synthesizer with Swing GUI.
+Using FFT for real-time harmonic synthesis.